 Afghan voters will go to the polls on April 5 in what could be one of the most significant presidential elections in the country’s turbulent history.

-The third election since the fall of the Taliban in 2001, it marks the first democratic handover of power in the fragile country, with incumbent Hamid Karzai -- who is constitutionally bound to step down -- handing over the reins.
+It’s the third election since the fall of the Taliban in 2001, and marks the first democratic handover of power in the fragile country.

-With NATO troops scheduled to pull out of Afghanistan by the end of the year, and following the refusal of Karzai to sign a bilateral agreement -- the so-called Status of Forces Agreement -- with the U.S. to keep some troops in-country, Afghan security is in the hands of the next man to be sworn in.
+With NATO troops scheduled to pull out of Afghanistan by the end of the year, and following the refusal of Karzai to sign a bilateral agreement – the so-called Status of Forces Agreement – with the United States to keep some troops in-country, Afghan security is in the hands of the next man to be sworn in.